lm42p/diy/docs/source/Code/Code.rst

 and tried to do something and it worked not badly.
 The code are named:
 **CodeGeckoVx.ino**.
-But after that a few person ask me to remove the jump of speed at 90% of the speed knob and to improve the moves when heavy dildos are used around 2kg, I made another version using the library accelStepper.
+But after that a few person ask me to remove the jump of speed at 90% of the speed knob and to improve the moves when heavy dildos are used at around 2kg, I made another version using the library accelStepper.
 The speed isn't so high as the original one (CodeGeckoVx.ino) but it afford more reliability when the move change direction (espacielly with big loads).
 That code is called